You might have experienced this scenario before.

 You were fired up and excited to make a change in your life.
 You texted your friends and/or family to share what you were about to do.
 They may or may not have been supportive, but you got started with your change anyway.
 A few weeks went by, and the phone call/text exchange between them became less frequent.
 Then months went by, and you stopped hearing from them altogether.
 They went ghost.

-I've been there, and it's the worst feeling.
+I've been there, and It sucks.
 You feel deserted.
 You might even blame yourself.
 I did—for a while, at least.
 But then I realized, when you attempt to move forward in life, some people will stay to support you and some will leave.

 Here are 5 reasons why change causes people to go ghost: